-- 1 The employer shall grant a decreasing allowance to an employee if an employee's compensation, as referred to in Article 3.25, has been permanently reduced through no fault of his own as a result of an allowance's termination or reduction and if such an allowance has been in place without any significant interruption, as referred to in paragraph 6 of this Article, for at least two years. - 2 An employee shall be entitled to a decreasing allowance for a period of not more than one-fourth the number of months during which an allowance was in place, to a maximum of 36 months.
-The decreasing allowance shall be paid out in three periods of not more than 12 months and amount to 75%.
-50% and 25% of the allowance, respectively. - 3 The employer shall grant a permanent allowance to an employee aged 55 or older if the employee's compensation as referred to in Article 3.25 has been permanently reduced through no fault of his own as a result of an allowance's termination or reduction and if such an allowance has been in place for a minimum of 15 years without any significant interruption as referred to in paragraph 6 of this Article. - 4 If the employer grants an employee a new allowance, as referred to in Article 3.25, while a decreasing allowance is still in effect, the amount of the new allowance shall be subtracted from the decreasing allowance. - The employee to whom a salary scale of lower than scale 8 applies and of which the allowance, as a result of the amendment as from 1 January 2008 of Article 3.25, second paragraph under c (adjustment of normal working day), is permanently reduced on an annual basis by at least € 300 gross shall be entitled to a decreasing allowance in four periods.
-In the first period of 26 months until 1 March 2010 at the latest, the percentage will amount to 100%.
-The subsequent periods, each of 12 months at most, the percentages shall amount to 75%, 50% and 25%, respectively, of the reduction of the allowance.
-When calculating the term of this decreasing allowance of 36 months at most, as referred to in paragraph 2, the period until 1 March 2010 does not count. - 6 A significant interruption is understood to mean absence from the job other than sick leave for a period of longer than two months. - 7 The employer can, in accordance with his own rules, grant an allowance to a particular group of
+- 1. The employer shall grant a decreasing allowance to an employee if an employee's compensation, as referred to in article 3.25, has been permanently reduced through no fault of his own as a result of an allowance's termination or reduction and if such an allowance has been in place without any significant interruption, as referred to in paragraph 6 of this article, for at least two years. - 2.
+An employee shall be entitled to a decreasing allowance for a period of not more than one-fourth the number of months during which an allowance was in place, to a maximum of 36 months.
+The decreasing allowance shall be paid out in three periods of not more than 12 months and amount to 75%, 50% and 25% of the allowance, respectively. - 3.
+The employer shall grant a permanent allowance to an employee aged 55 or older if the employee's compensation as referred to in article 3.25 has been permanently reduced through no fault of his own as a result of an allowance's termination or

-- employees aged 55 and older who have suffered a permanent reduction in pay because of the loss of an allowance under the meaning of Article 3.25. - 8 Until 1 January 2008 it shall remain the case that, for the application of paragraphs 1,2 and 3, the allowance must be at least 3% of the sum of the salary and the allowances referred to in Articles 3.13, paragraph 2, and 3.16.
+- reduction and if such an allowance has been in place for a minimum of 15 years without any significant interruption as referred to in paragraph 6 of this article. - 4.
+If the employer grants an employee a new allowance, as referred to in Article 3.25, while a decreasing allowance is still in effect, the amount of the new allowance shall be subtracted from the decreasing allowance. - 5.
+Deleted. - 6.
+A significant interruption is understood to mean absence from the job other than sick leave for a period of longer than two months. - 7.
+The employer can, in accordance with his own rules, grant an allowance to a particular group of employees aged 55 and older who have suffered a permanent reduction in pay because of the loss of an allowance under the meaning of Article 3.25. - 8.
+Until 1 January 2008 it shall remain the case that, for the application of paragraphs 1,2 and 3, the allowance must be at least 3% of the sum of the salary and the allowances referred to in Articles 3.13, paragraph 2, and 3.16.